ToruNiina/Boost.toml/README.md

 `toml::parse` function parses toml file.
 It has two overloads.
 One receives `std::string` that represents the name of the file that you want to read.
-This throws `std::runtime_error` if an error appeared while opening the file.
+This throws `std::runtime_error` if an error appeared while opening a file.
 Another one recieves `std::istream&`.

 Both returns `toml::table` that includes all the data in a file.
-If an error appeared while parsing the file, it throws `std::runtime_error`.
+If an error appeared while parsing a file, it throws `std::runtime_error`.

 ```cpp
 const toml::table data = parse("example.toml");